RiddhikaMahalanabis/Nonlinear-Dynamics-Experiments/Duffing/README.md

+This repository provides a computational exploration of nonlinear dynamics using the Duffing oscillator as a canonical example.
+This notebook demonstrates :

+- Transition from periodic to chaotic motion
+- Effect of forcing amplitude on system dynamics
+- Visualization using phase space trajectories

 # Duffing Oscillator

-The **Duffing oscillator** is a classical example of a nonlinear system that exhibits both periodic and chaotic behavior depending on the system parameters.
-It models the motion of a damped, driven oscillator with a nonlinear restoring force.
+The **Duffing oscillator** is a nonlinear, second-order differential equation modeling damped, driven oscillators with cubic stiffness.
+It is a classical example of a nonlinear system that exhibits both periodic and chaotic behavior depending on the system parameters.
+It models the motion of a damped, driven oscillator with a nonlinear restoring force i.e. any system where a restoring force (like a spring) is not perfectly linear, particularly those that exhibit "hardening" or "softening" effects, for eg: steel beams, vehicular suspensions to nonlinear electrical circuits to biological oscillators.

 ---